 Robles, 35, spent eight years with the Red Bulls, making 238 appearances and winning three Supporters’ Shields, before the club announced last month that they were declining his contract option, making him a free agent.

-On Monday, Inter Miami announced that the goalkeeper had become the latest player to join their roster ahead of their inaugural season in MLS in 2020.
+Inter Miami announced on Dec.
+2 that the goalkeeper had become the latest player to join their roster ahead of their inaugural season in MLS in 2020.

-“As we got toward the end, [Red Bulls sporting director] Denis [Hamlett] called me, Chris [Armas] called me before the day that they announced it and we talked about a bunch of different scenarios and none of those scenarios included me continuing to play for the team,” Robles told SiriusXM FC's Counter Attack on Monday.
+“As we got toward the end, [Red Bulls sporting director] Denis [Hamlett] called me, Chris [Armas] called me before the day that they announced it and we talked about a bunch of different scenarios and none of those scenarios included me continuing to play for the team,” Robles told SiriusXM FC's Counter Attack.

 Robles added that the phones were soon ringing with interested clubs, despite his anxiety over whether there would be any great clamor for his services.
 Yet once he got to see in person what Inter Miami has to offer, the former US international said that his decision was an easy one.

 "What they've got going on down there is so impressive," he said.
 "They're making sure that everything about it is going to be world-class.
 I was blown away."